Ada for the curious

 One of the good ideas that Ada adopted from Pascal is the fact that array indices can come from any enumerable, bounded type.
 So it doesn’t matter whether you believe array indices should start with 0 or 1.
 You define how they start.
 And whether they use integers at all.

-It actually simply means you get arrays and maps in one datatype, which feels very natural once you have it.
+It actually means you get arrays and maps in one datatype, which feels very natural once you have it.
 When defining an array type, you simply specify the index type as well as the value type.

-type Position is range 600 ..
-900;
+type Position is range 100 ..
+999;

-type Strand is array (Position) of Base;
+type Valves is array (Position) of State;

-Example : Strand := (
+Example : Valves := (

 others => Unknown